 Nikko — World Heritage Site Area Full of History

-Nikko is where you go if you’re looking for breathtaking nature, historical shrines, and temples in Japan.
+Nikko is the best day trip from Tokyo if you’re looking for breathtaking nature, historical shrines, and temples in Japan.
 Just two and a half hours from Tokyo by bullet train, it feels like another world.
 For nature, some of the must-see spots in the area are Kegon Falls and Lake Chuzenji both of which can be reached by bus from the train station.
 The most visited shrine in the area is the Nikkō Tōshō-gū.
 Nikko is a UNESCO World Heritage Site and just two hours on the train from Tokyo.
 This is the kind of place you wander around just to take in the beauty of it all, but there are also some key things to do while there – including enjoying a dip in one of the many onsens.

 You could also take a trip to Edo Wonderland while there, which allows you to take a step back in time in a movie set kind of way.
 Kids and adults can dress up in clothing from the Edo period, or have a ninja or samurai experience.
 Similarly, you can visit Tobu World Square, which features recreations of the world’s most famous buildings in 1/25 scale.Take a step back in time on this Tokyo day trip.